Stop Chatting With AI. Start Building With It.

 Searched when needed: Deep reference material I only dig into for specific questions.

-Seven Months of Compounding
+7 Months of Compounding

-Here’s what exists now, seven months in:
+Here’s what exists now, 7 months in:

 - A living context document that loads in seconds and contains my entire operational brain

-- Custom tools that automate what used to take hours - client briefings, visibility reports, financial tracking
+- Custom tools that automate what used to take me hours - client briefings, visibility reports, financial tracking

 - 29 published insights and 27 newsletters, each one easier to write than the last because the voice, the format and the methodology are all documented